GoesToEleven/golang-web-dev/022_hands-on/01/01_hands-on/README.md

 "/dog/"
 "/me/

-Add a func(res http.ResponseWriter, req *http.Request) for each of the routes.
+Add a func for each of the routes.

 Have the "/me/" route print out your name.